Any questions about careers, university or generally about your future please call in to see a member of The Careers Team.

 UCAS Guide to Higher Education

 Applications are accepted from 6 September 2017.

 Applications for Oxford, Cambridge or most courses in medicine, dentistry and veterinary medicine/science should arrive at UCAS by 18:00 (UK time).

-Applications for the majority of courses should arrive at UCAS by 18:00 (UK time) today (check course details for the correct deadline).
+Applications for the majority of undergraduate courses should arrive at UCAS by 18:00 (UK time) on this day (check course details for the correct deadline).

 The deadline for any remaining conditions to be met – otherwise the uni or college might not accept you – plus Adjustment ends.

-The deadline for adding Clearing choices and unis or colleges accepting Clearing applicants.
+The deadline for adding Clearing choices, and for universities or colleges to accept applicants in Clearing.